Things To Do In Dubai

 The top deck will let you enjoy the air and look up at the people waving at you from the walkways across the canal and the gravity-defying skyscrapers that line Marina.
 The large windows in the lower deck ensure sightseeing fun for those who prefer an air-conditioned experience.

-The Dhow cruise Marina trip offers mouthwatering food starting from the welcome drinks, and Gahwa is served as soon as the guests are seated on board.
-Then the floor will be open for the five-star buffet of intercontinental cuisine.
+The Dhow Cruise Marina trip offers mouthwatering food, starting with the welcome drinks.
+Gahwa is served as soon as the guests are seated on board.
+Then, the floor is open for the five-star buffet of intercontinental cuisine.

 The Best way to experience Dubai at night with your loved ones, friends and family.
 Dhow Cruise is a great alternative to restaurant eat outs.
 A dhow cruise dinner can be way more romantic than a regular one.